Production almost back to pre-Covid levels

 Companies are obviously much more reticent when it comes to revealing whether there has been a positive or a negative effect on their bottom line.
 Those who experienced a sudden surge in demand for their higher-margin products are now happy campers.
 Whereas those who had to stop or reduce the manufacture of high-margin brands in order to concentrate on specific low-margin products must doubly curse Covid-19.

 All are obviously faced with increased costs.
-A by no means exhaustive list of these would include extra hygiene and protection equipment, the recalibration of factory lines, tied capital during logistics impasses, investment in further IT capacity for home office workers etc. etc. Even big guys like Nestlé have felt the strain.
-In a recent interview with our newspaper (available to readers on request), CFO Steffen Kindler talked about "a significant hit on gross profit".
+A by no means exhaustive list of these would include extra hygiene and protection equipment, the recalibration of factory lines, tied capital during logistics impasses, investment in further IT capacity for home office workers etc. etc.

 It is surely therefore right that the German government has given financial support to parts of the food and fmcg industry after designating them as systemically relevant.
 It is doubtful, however, whether any state aid will carry all the tabs.
 Barilla, for instance, has already gone on the offensive and, while referring to "significant investment" and "massive cost pressures", has hinted that "an efficiency drive" and what it calls "price adaptation" will be initiated.